• May 18, 2026

 5. Kinnaur Kailash Parikrama Trek (Himachal Pradesh)

-The Kinnaur Kailash Parikrama Trek, also known as the "Winter Abode of Lord Shiva," holds immense religious significance because it houses a 79-foot rock formation, the "Shivling."
-With limited facilities, limited cellular connectivity, and altitudes reaching up to 5,260 meters, the summit is exceptionally complex.
-However, it offers astonishing views of the Kinnaur Kailash range, Jorkanden and Raldang peaks, and many more valleys.
+The Kinnaur Kailash Parikrama Trek holds immense religious significance because it houses a 79-foot rock formation known as the "Shivling," which changes colours throughout the day.
+With extremely limited facilities, no cellular connectivity, and altitudes reaching up to 5,300 meters, the terrain is exceptionally complex.
+However, it offers astonishing views of the Kinnaur Kailash range, Jorkanden and Raldang peaks, and many more surrounding valleys.

 6. Kalindi Khal Trek (Uttarakhand)

-The Kalindi Khal Trek, which traverses the Gangotri Glacier, Nandanvan, Vasuki Tal, and Kalindi Khal Pass from Gangotri to Badrinath, offers a fantastic blend of spirituality and adventure.
-The summit is approximately 5,945 metres high and features glacial landscapes, moraines, and high-altitude wildlife.
+The Kalindi Khal Trek, which traverses the Gangotri Glacier, Nandanvan, Vasuki Tal, and Kalindi Khal Pass from Gangotri to Badrinath, offers a fantastic blend of spirituality and pure expedition-style adventure.
+The highest point is approximately 5,945 metres and features heavily crevassed glacial landscapes, moraines, and high-altitude wildlife.

 7. Goecha La Trek (Sikkim)

 With breathtaking views of Kanchenjunga and other Himalayan peaks, the Goecha La Trek offers one of the most memorable and adrenaline-pumping experiences.
-The summit reaches a height of 4,600 meters (15,100 feet) and encompasses diverse landscapes, including lush rhododendron forests, high-altitude meadows, and rocky terrain.
+The viewpoint trek reaches a height of 4,600 meters (15,100 feet), and the trail encompasses diverse landscapes, including lush rhododendron forests, high-altitude meadows, and rocky terrain.

 8. Lamkhaga Pass Trek (Uttarakhand & Himachal Pradesh)